Skip to main content

 • Scientific rigor and novelty.

-• Pathway to implementation with lenders/insurers.
+• Pathway to implementation with private sector lenders and/or insurers.

-• Feasibility of budget and timeline.
+• Feasibility of budget and timeline to achieve the stated goals.

 Awardee Responsibilities